armory/documentation/_spinnaker/aws-container-marketplace.md

 #### IAM Role for Front50 Pod

-Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-front50`)
+Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-front50`, and configure it for use by EC2; the trust relationships will be replaced later)

 Grant it an inline policy granting permissions on your S3 bucket (replace `BUCKET_NAME` with the name of your bucket):